 What can my student read?

 Students can select EVERY book they read for the 40 book challenge.
 I will be there for help and guidance, but the book selection will belong to the students.
 These books should be “just right books” and be at or above each student’s reading level.
 I do not want students selecting books that are extremely easy simply to “add” books to their lists.
-For students who are reading lengthier books, any book that is over 200 pages, counts as 2 books.
+For students who are reading lengthier books, any book that is over 200 pages, counts as 1 book.
+Each additional 100 pages is another book.
 I want this to be a challenging and rewarding experience that helps each child grow as a reader.
 As research shows, the best way to grow as a reader is to read as much as possible!

 When should my child read?

 Students will be reading independently for about 1/3 of our reading class time.
 This equates to about 20 minutes of in-class reading, each day.
 I will be conferring with individuals and small groups during this time.
 I will also be asking the students to, voluntarily, take some time to read each night.
 About 20-30 minutes each night makes a huge difference!
 Reading on the bus, while waiting for a ride, before and after practices, before and after school, extra time in other classes, before bed, and during any “down” time is encouraged!!!
 Students will NOT be asked to write down how many minutes of reading they are doing at home.
 Again, I want students to WANT to read, rather than think they HAVE to read!
 If students aren’t reading at home, it will show in school work and in their lack of reading progression.

 How will the books be tracked?